 Plus, Leica, Panasonic and Sigma have formed a lens alliance, dedicated to the L mount, meaning each will produce their own lenses.
 Panasonic will make its own 'S' lenses, while Leica will continue to make its own L mount lenses (with SL and TL being its latest offerings).

-Now, as Lumix S isn't directly related to Lumix G (the company's existing mirrorless compact system camera line-up, which uses Micro Four Thirds (MFT) lenses), there will be no compatibility with Lumix G. Indeed, given the sizing and proportions of both systems, we don't believe it would be physically possible to get an MFT lens to fix to the S mount and be able to deliver in-focus.
+Now, as Lumix S isn't directly related to Lumix G (the company's existing mirrorless compact system camera line-up, which uses Micro Four Thirds (MFT) lenses), there will be no cross-compatibility.
+Indeed, given the sizing and proportions of both systems, we don't believe it would be physically possible to get an MFT lens to fix to the S mount and be able to deliver in-focus shots - even with an adapter.

-At launch that means the Lumix S1 and S1R will arrive with a choice of lenses from the off (there are eight Leica SL lenses already on the shelves at the time of writing).
-There will also be a Panasonic S 50mm f/1.4 with aperture control ring (which we've seen in person – and it's massive), with a 24-105mm (without aperture ring) and a 70-200mm (with aperture ring) arriving later down the line.
+At launch that means the Lumix S1 and S1R will arrive with a choice of lenses (there are eight Leica SL lenses already on the shelves at the time of writing).
+There will also be a Panasonic S 50mm f/1.4 with aperture control ring (which we've seen in person – and it's massive), a 24-105mm f/4 Macro and a 70-200mm f/4.

 The Lumix S1 and S1R look a lot like Lumix G cameras, just bigger... much bigger.
 Now, as this is a pro-targeted full-frame model, we wouldn't call the physical size a drawback.
 With one hand wrapped around the large grip, every finger has its own place, ensuring a solid connection to the camera, which will be essential with longer focal length lenses (even that 50mm felt larger than a Canon EF f/1.2 to us!).